codeDaydreamer/codeDaydreamer/README.md

 Hey there, fellow tech enthusiasts!
-I'm Code Daydreamer, and this is my playground where I weave lines of code into dreams of innovation and creativity.
+I'm Kelvin Karanja, and this is my playground where I weave lines of code into dreams of innovation and creativity.

 ### About Me
-I'm a tech guy with a knack for turning wild ideas into functional reality.
+I'm a tech enthusiast ,turning wild ideas into functional reality.
 From tinkering with algorithms to developing intricate systems, I thrive on the thrill of solving complex puzzles in the digital realm.
 Visit my Website to catch a glimpse of my work - https://codedaydreamer.github.io/backup-codespace/

 ### Tech Stack